iamtowbee/Simple-Linear-Regression-Boston/README.md

-Regression analysis on Boston housing dataset
+Linear regression analysis on Boston housing dataset

 - Built a linear regression model to predict the value of a given house in the Boston real estate market by utilizing statistical methods.